Talent-Bridge-hub/team-xyz/README.md

-# 🌟 UtopiaHire - AI-Powered Career Platform
+# 🌟 CareerStar - AI-Powered Career Platform

 > **A comprehensive, production-ready AI-powered career platform with 5 integrated modules for job seekers and professionals in MENA & Sub-Saharan Africa.**